Venkat8062/cloud-devops-ec2-ssm-cicd/README.md

  - Introducing a load balancer and multiple instances or
  - Migrating the runtime to Kubernetes
  - Incremental patches to the current architecture are not recommended for these use cases.

+**Replacement Triggers**

+This architecture should be replaced—not extended—if any of the following become requirements:
+       - More than one production deployment per day
+       - Non-zero downtime requirements
+       - Multi-tenant or external customer traffic
+       - SLA-backed availability targets
+       - Automated rollback expectations
+At that point, migration to a load-balanced or Kubernetes-based runtime becomes the correct solution.

 ### Human Factors & Operational Reality